Markovate-logo

 3. Hosting Scrutiny

 There are different server configurations for hosting APIs.
-There are numerous possibilities between the server and serverless arrangement, each with advantages and disadvantages.
+Specifically, there are numerous possibilities between the server and serverless arrangement, each with advantages and disadvantages.
 But it’s crucial to pick a hosting setup that supports the API service’s commercial objectives.

 API Development: Conclusion